-If this doesn’t happen, chances are your display cable is faulty (we’ll cover how to deal with that in the next section).
+If this doesn’t happen, chances are your video data cable is faulty (we’ll cover how to deal with that in the next section).

 For now, it’s worth trying to manually change the input source setting on your monitor.

-How exactly you change the input display setting differs from monitor to monitor, but it’s typically done via the control buttons built onto the monitor’s frame.
+How exactly you change the input display setting differs from monitor to monitor, but it’s typically done via the control buttons built into the monitor’s frame.

 They’re conventionally located alongside the power button.